Egor4ik325/rankrise/README.md

 Models:

 - Questions aren't bind to any user (not owned).
 A question is just a small text around 100 characters which has some (category) and ask_time.
 Question should be looked up by primary key (integer id or character slug).

+## Product

+Product represent some product or service that can be recommended as an option to specific question.
+Usually it is online/software or Internet service/product.
+S

+Model (database representation):

+- id

+- name (title, help text: you can not change name after)

+- slug (automatically based on name)

+- description

+- images (links or *filesystem storage*: Django package)

+- product website link

+- price/cost (*choices* from: open source, free, paid)

+Validation/Model:

+- id is a auto incrementing primary key (model)

+- product name and slug must be unique

+- price should contain values only from choices

+- website link must be valid URL

+- description can be blank

+- slug (URI) must not update after name update

+- slug can not be changed in serializer/API

+- name can not be blank

+- description, website can be blank

+- price default set to free (model)

+- name must be <= 50 characters

+- images must have image media type

+API permissions:

+- retrieve, list: unauthenticated

+- create: authenticated

+- delete: staff